Ulster Under-20 Football Championship

 The Ulster GAA Football Under-20 Championship, known simply as the Ulster Under-20 Championship, is an annual inter-county Gaelic football competition organised by the Ulster Council of the Gaelic Athletic Association (GAA).
 It is the highest inter-county football competition for male players between the ages of 17 and 20 in the province of Ulster.
 The championship was contested as the Ulster Under-21 Championship between 1963 and 2016 before changing to an under-20 age category from 2018.
 It is sponsored by EirGrid.

 The final, currently held in March, serves as the culmination of a series of games played during a three-week period, and the results determine which team receives the J. J. Fahy Cup.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 The Ulster Championship is an integral part of the wider GAA Football Under-20 All-Ireland Championship.
 The winners of the Ulster final, like their counterparts in the other three provinces, advance to the semi-final stage of the All-Ireland series of games.

 Nine teams currently participate in the Ulster Championship.
-Tyrone are the most successful team with 16 titles.
+Tyrone are the most successful team with 18 titles.
 The title has been won at least once by all nine teams, with all of them winning the title more than once.
-Down, the second most successful team with 11 titles, are the title holders, defeating Derry by 2-11 to 0-09 in the 2023 final.
+Tyrone captured their most recent title by defeating Monaghan on a scoreline of 4-19 to 0-22 at the Athletic Grounds, Armagh.